• How it works

 • The total amount paid to the buyer,

-• the total compensation as well as
+• the total compensation

 • the total interest over the said amount.

-Under law, the RERA Authority must dispose-off the complaints against builders including delay in possession within 120 days.
+Under law, the RERA Authority must dispose-off the complaints against builders including delay in possession, within 120 days.

 Appeal under RERA